Lioo7/Final-Project/README.md

 For Windows users, you can refer to [this tutorial](https://www.youtube.com/watch?v=ow2jROvxyH4) on setting environment variables.

 After defining the environment variables using the instructions above, continue with the installation steps:
 <br>5.
-Run the MySQL database using Docker Compose by navigating to the database directory and running the command: `docker-compose up -d`.
+To initialize the database, run the command: `python sql_Initialization.py`.
 <br>6.
-To initialize the database, run the command: `python sql_Initialization.py`.
+Start the server by navigating to the server directory and running the command: `python app.py`.
 <br>7.
-Start the server by navigating to the server directory and running the command: `python app.py`.
+On a new terminal, start the client by navigating to the client directory and running the command: `npm start`.
 <br>8.
-On a new terminal, start the client by navigating to the client directory and running the command: `npm start`.
+Open the client-side application in your web browser: `http://localhost:5000`.
 <br>9.
-Open the client-side application in your web browser: `http://localhost:5000`.
-<br>10.
 You're ready to actively participate in the budget voting process!

 ## Testing